 Sausage and Shrimp Gumbo

-This recipe calls for making your own Cajun spice blend, combining a variety of seasonings including sweet paprika, oregano, chili powder and cayenne pepper.
+This recipe calls for making your own Cajun spice blend, combining a variety of seasonings including sweet paprika, oregano, chili powder, and cayenne pepper.
 It features the traditional combination of andouille sausage and shrimp, as well as the trio of vegetables, but instead of a tomato base features a broth of chicken stock and water.

-A flavorful gumbo without the stovetop cooking time!
+A flavorful gumbo without all the stovetop cooking time!
 Once you make the roux, it's up to the slow cooker to do the work.
 Simply add the roux to chicken broth in the crockpot, then the sausage, cooked chicken, okra, vegetable trio, and seasoning and let cook for several hours.